Rules & Regulations

-1. All the parade entrants must abide by directions given by the Cops and Kids Halloween Parade Event Staff for entry into the staging area and for dismissal to the parade route.
+1. All the parade entrants must abide by directions given by the Cops & Kids Halloween Parade Event Staff for entry into the staging area and for dismissal to the parade route.

 2. Parade entrants assume full and complete responsibility for any personal injury and/or property damage that may be sustained or caused during their entrance into the staging area, while in the staging area, along the parade route, or exiting the parade route.

-3. Parade entrants will secure their own insurance and hereby release the Fort Findlay Fraternal Order of Police Foundation/Cops and Kids Halloween Parade Committee, event staff, and the volunteers from the loss, liability, or claims.
+3. Parade entrants will secure their own insurance and thereby release the Fort Findlay Fraternal Order of Police Foundation/Cops & Kids Halloween Parade Committee, event staff, and the volunteers from the loss, liability, or claims.

-5. Parade entrants are responsible for the safety of their group and for making sure that everyone is aware of the parade rules and regulations.
+5. Parade registrants are responsible for the safety of their group and for making sure that everyone is aware of the parade rules and regulations.

-6. Parade entrants must comply with the applicable local, stage, and federal laws to ensure everyone’s safety.
+6. Parade entrants must comply with the applicable local, state, and federal laws to ensure everyone’s safety.

 7. All entries must be decorated and are encouraged to have a Halloween theme.

 8. All entries are required to exhibit proper decorum and respectful family-oriented behavior in the staging area and along the parade route.

 9. Derogatory messages, alcohol consumption, and questionable content displayed to spectators will not be tolerated.
 Interaction with staff, participants, or spectators, which may be construed as negative (i.e., scaring youth), is prohibited.
 Remember, this is a family-oriented event, so make sure your message and actions are appropriate for all audiences.